AegisProgrammingLanguage/AegisProgrammingLanguage/aegis-docs/src/basics/variables.md

 # Variables &amp; Data Types

+Aegis allows you to store data using mutable variables or immutable constants.

-Aegis is a **dynamically typed** language.
-This means you do not need to specify the type of a variable when you declare it, and a variable can hold values of different types throughout its life (unless you use Gradual Typing, see the next chapter).
+It is a **dynamically typed** language by default.
+This means you do not need to specify the type of a variable when you declare it, and a variable can hold values of different types throughout its life (unless you use Gradual Typing).

-## Declaration
+## Mutable Variable

-To declare a variable, use the `var` keyword:
+Use the `var` keyword when the value needs to change during the execution of the program.

 ```aegis
 var username = "Admin"